“I received free product and compensation from Claritin® to write this post. All opinions are my own.”

 Aside from your fishing poles, be sure to bring bait for whatever kind of fish you’re trying to catch.
 You may need weights to help your fishing line sink, or bobbers to help keep your bait near the surface.
 If you don’t know what kind of fish is stocked where you’re fishing, take a variety of items and change it up.
 We will often have different people’s poles with different items to see what’s working the best at any given location.

-Be armed with Claritin allergy medication in case your allergies strike.
+The perfect fishing day wouldn’t be complete with sniffles, so get armed with Claritin allergy medication in case your allergies strike.
 Get Non-drowsy Claritin for the adults and Children’s Claritin Chewables for the kids, Claritin can help allergy sufferers get back to enjoying the simple joys of life that the outdoors can bring

 Take a chair for comfort, unless your fishing spot has some good rocks or logs to sit on.